Craft: Handicraft

-Handicraft is the "traditional" main sector of the crafts, it is a type of work where useful and decorative devices are made completely by hand or by using only simple tools.
+Handicraft is the "traditional" main sector of the crafts.
+It is a type of work where useful and decorative devices are made completely by hand or by using only simple tools.
 The term is usually applied to traditional means of making goods.
-The individual artisanship of the items is a paramount criterion, such items often have cultural and/or religious significance.
+The individual artisanship of the items is a paramount criterion, an such items often have cultural and/or religious significance.
 Items made by mass production or machines are not handicraft goods.
-Handicraft goods are made with craft production processes.

 The beginning of crafts in areas like the Ottoman Empire involved the governing bodies requiring members of the city who were skilled at creating goods to open shops in the center of town.
-These people slowly stopped acting as subsistence farmers (who created goods in their own homes to trade with neighbors) and began to represent what we think of a "craftsman" today.
+These people slowly stopped acting as subsistence farmers (who created goods in their own homes to trade with neighbors) and began to represent what we think of as "craftspeople" today.

 Besides traditional goods, handicraft contributes to the field of computing by combining craft practices with technology.
-In 1968, the Apollo 8 spacecraft's core memory consisted of wires that women of color wove around and through electromagnetic cores by hand.
+For example, in 1968, the Apollo 8 spacecraft's core memory consisted of wires that were woven around and through electromagnetic cores by hand.
 The core rope memory they created contained information used to successfully complete the mission.

-In recent years, crafts and craftspeople have slowly been gaining momentum as a subject of academic study.
-For example, Stephanie Bunn was an artist before she became an anthropologist, and she went on to develop an academic interest in the process of craft - arguing that what happens to an object before it becomes a 'product' is an area worthy of study.
+Crafts and craftspeople have become a subject of academic study.
+For example, Stephanie Bunn was an artist before she became an anthropologist, and she went on to develop an academic interest in the process of craft.
+She argues that what happens to an object before it becomes a "product" is an area worthy of study.

 The Arts and Crafts Movement

-The term crafts is often used to describe the family of artistic practices within the family of decorative arts that traditionally are defined by their relationship to functional or utilitarian products (such as sculptural forms in the vessel tradition) or by their use of such natural media as wood, clay, ceramics, glass, textiles, and metal.
+The term crafts is used to describe artistic practices within the family of decorative arts that traditionally are defined by their relationship to functional or utilitarian products (such as sculptural forms in the vessel tradition) or by their use of such natural media as wood, clay, ceramics, glass, textiles, and metal.

 The Arts and Crafts Movement originated in Britain during the late 19th century and was characterized by a style of decoration reminiscent of medieval times.
 The primary artist associated with the movement is William Morris, whose work was reinforced with writings from John Ruskin.
 The movement placed a high importance on the quality of craftsmanship, while emphasizing the importance for the arts to contribute to economic reform.